MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - We have to ensure the AMI has the CloudFormation scripts installed
     - We have to verify the `cfn-init` and `cfn-signal` commands were successfully run on the instance.
 We can view the logs such as `/var/log/cloud-init.log` or `/var/log/cnf-init.log`
     - We can retrieve the logs by logging into the instance, but we have to disable rollback on failure in order for CloudFormation to not delete the instance
     - The instance must have connection to the internet.
-If the instance is in a VCP, it should be able to connect to the internat using a NAT gateway
+If the instance is in a VPC, it should be able to connect to the internet using a NAT gateway

 ### cfn-hup